1Shubham7/cka-notes/README.md

 for setting alias in exam just use `alias 'k=kubectl'` in shell. also you can't set alias like `alias g='get'`, only stuff like `alias kg=kubectl get`

+## Tips:

+1. Metadata.Name should not have capital letters, so loadBalancer -> load-balancer

 ## Miscellenaous

 - Assign the change cause "Pick up patch version" to the revision.

 `kubectl annotate deployment <deployment-name> kubernetes.io/change-cause="Pick up patch version"`

+- You can also create service in declarative way:

+`kubectl expose deploy [DEPLOYMENT_NAME] --port=80 --target-port=8000`

 ## Imp Questions